CABLE353/SetupOS/README.md

 With PXE booting starting to fall out of fashion due to security issues, CEO issues, & whatnot; I've decided to take matters into my own hands & revive this functionality in a different, but simple primitive way.
 It all runs natively inside the WindowsPE environment, offline(if you want it to), & you can boot right into it(using the Installation Media provided by either ms itself or your entity).
 The SetupOS script(Via the wpeshl.ini file in the Installation Media) is able to load as WindowsPE boots up.
 When the script starts it will run a few commands to essentially "point" the Client PC to the Host PC.

-The first one finds what the USB Drive mounted to, & runs the setup.exe from the USB drive in case you need to do it that way.
+The 1st one finds what the USB Drive mounted to, & runs the setup.exe from the USB drive in case you need to do it that way.

-The second initializes the network card a few times using the ```wpeutil InitializeNetwork \NoWait``` command.
+The 2nd initializes the network card a few times using the ```wpeutil InitializeNetwork \NoWait``` command.
 The ```\NoWait``` flag is set to initialize the card without the painfully long wait of the command also checking for an internet connection by default.

 The 3rd & final command will display the output of the ```ipconfig``` command, & a ```pause``` will be executed afterwards to give users a chance to view the output of the ```ipconfig``` command to make sure that the Client can see the Host(important) before it continues.
 After any key is pressed, then it will ```cls``` & finally load into the DLA menu explained more below.

-I Also made sure that in each ```.bat``` file, each command is explained; & if you don't like something(or get suspicious about anything😥), well since it's just command prompt, you're free to open notepad or whatever & edit/lookover/examine this stuff to learn what it does before you use it.
+I Also made sure that in each ```.bat``` or ```.vbs``` file, each command is explained; & if you don't like something(or get suspicious about anything😥), well since it's just command prompt, you're free to open notepad or whatever & edit/lookover/examine this stuff to learn what it does before you use it.
 I'm a bit of a noobe, so please be patient.
 This is my first ever GitHub Release.
-This all took me a few months to update & grind out but I finally got a working concept albeit a little touchy, but it works; & it's something cool that I wanted to share to whomever wants to test it & maybe make better(less clunky).
+This all took me a few months to update & grind out but I finally got a working concept; albeit a little touchy, but it works; & it's something cool that I wanted to share to whomever wants to test it or could use it, & maybe make better(less clunky).

-If you choose(_not recomended_) to share an internet connection with the Host PC & allowing that connection through to the Switch you plan to plug your Client PC's into, let it be known HERE that depending on how many computers & ports you plan to have, an IP address will have to be assigned to each Client.
+If you choose(_not recomended_) to share an internet connection with the Host PC & allowing that connection through to the Switch you plan to plug your Client PC's into, let it be known _**HERE**_ that depending on how many computers & ports you plan to have, an IP address will have to be assigned to each Client.
 Plan for alot of network traffic since this program points to files & installation media on the Host PC & transfers it through to the client via an ethenet cable(or WiFi hopefully coming soon).

+# Getting Started #

 ## Tools You'll Need ##

-	A host computer(a computer that will host all of the installation media files & folders offline).
+	A Host PC _running Windows 10 or later_(a computer that will host all of the installation media files & folders offline).

 	A USB Drive that _You Have_ that's used for booting installation media(It has to be OS installer files you own of course).